NoRedInk raises $50 million Series B to help students become better writers – TechCrunch

 Founder and CEO Jeff Scheur built NoRedInk in 2012 when he was an English teacher in Chicago.
 The site served as a way to help kids get more than “red ink” on their papers, a nod at how teachers often use red ink to mark corrections and suggestions on assignments.

 “Kids get feedback on their paper and they have no idea what to do with it,” Scheur said.
-“They see the grade, but they tend to just throw it out … so I figured out how to help them apply very difficult-to-learn skills that we expect kids to know, but don’t explicitly teach them.”
+“They see the grade, but they tend to just throw it out … so I started building tools to figure out how to help [students] apply very difficult to learn skills that we expect kids to know, but don’t explicitly teach them.”

 Since launch, NoRedInk’s goal is to help students with writing skills ranging from how to structure an essay to how to cut fluff from their arguments to how to cite correctly.